josmaf/bx-tensorflow-demo/doc/tutorial.md

 $ bx cp bx://jobs/<job_id>/output/predictor.py .
 ```

-You can test the model by downloading an input image:
+You can test the model by downloading an input image to a folder:

 ```bash
 $ wget 'https://raw.githubusercontent.com/josmaf/bx-tensorflow-demo/master/test/trousers.png'